Tonsil Cancer

 Squamous cell carcinoma is a type of cancer that arises from the epithelial cells lining the inner parts of the body, such as the mouth and throat.
 It is most common in the mouth, throat, and pharynx regions.
 Tonsil cancers are mostly squamous cell carcinomas.
 HPV-related cancers of the tonsils are also a type of squamous cell carcinoma.

 The patient who suspects tonsil cancer should first consult an ear, nose, and throat doctor (otolaryngologist).
 To diagnose tonsil cancer, the doctor first examines the patient’s mouth, throat, and neck.
 Later, the doctor takes tissue samples from the suspicious areas of the tonsil for examination by the pathologist.
-Some necessary imaging tests can also aid diagnosis.
+Some necessary imaging tests can also aid in diagnosis.

 Physical exam